kaaron1/raspi-imgsender/README.md

 # Overview
 This app taks pictures using the usb cam and sends them to a url based on a given frequency.
 It is originally intended to send images to IBM Bluemix (http://bluemix.net).
 A config.ini file must be located in the same location as the raspi-imgsender.py file.

-**Note:** Code is included to use Bluemix IOT Foundation.
-However, this is commented out by default.
-See To Use step #3 for details to use this feature.
+The app uses the Bluemix IOT Foundation service as a way to provide audio prompting during the pictre taking process.

 #  Setup
 Follow the instructions defined on http://www.raspberry.org to setup your Raspberry Pi.
-This project was setup and tested with Rabian Jessie.
+This project was setup and tested with Raspbian Jessie.

 After the SD card is setup, install these additional python modules...